The new year is often a time of joy and hopefulness. For far too many patients, it is also a time of exorbitant healthcare costs.

 1. Insurance Optimization

 • The first step in working with patients, no matter what type of insurance they have, is to evaluate their existing coverage and OOP maximum.
-For those enrolling in or renewing a plan via the ACA Marketplace, the deadline for coverage beginning January 1 was December 15, 2023.
-However, even if patients missed this deadline, it’s not too late.
-Those who sign up by January 15 and pay their premium will receive coverage beginning February 1.
+For those enrolling in or renewing a plan via the ACA Marketplace, the deadline for coverage beginning January 1 was December 15.
+However, even if patients missed this deadline, those who signed up by January 15 and paid their premium will receive coverage beginning February 1.
 And if they’ve had a qualifying life event—such as a loss of health coverage, a change in household income, or a move—they may be eligible for special enrollment outside of these dates.
 Enrollment dates may also vary by state.

 2. Manufacturer Copay Assistance